tomasvr/esl-uav-controller/README.md

 	- annotate all functions
 	- add clear comments

-- test logging and look at program like QT for storing data
+- Test logging and look at program like QT for storing data

 # Questions to TA (can mail)